-- 153. This authority notes that the following mandatory conditions must be attached to each betting premises licence (non-track): - That a notice shall be displayed at all entrances to the betting premises stating that no person under the age of 18 years will be admitted.
+- 178. This authority notes that the following mandatory conditions must be attached to each betting premises licence (non-track): - That a notice shall be displayed at all entrances to the betting premises stating that no person under the age of 18 years will be admitted.
 The notice should be clearly visible to people entering the premises; - There must be no access to betting premises from other premises that undertake a commercial activity (except from other premises with a betting premises licence including tracks).
-Except where it is from other licensed betting premises, the entrance to a betting shop should be from a
+Except where it is from other licensed betting premises, the entrance to a betting shop should be from a street (defined as any bridge, road, lane, footway, subway, square, court, alley or passage including passages through enclosed premises such as shopping centres whether a thorough fare or not); - That any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to leave any gaming machine or betting machine in order to do so. - That no apparatus for making information or any other material available in the form of sounds or visual images may be used on the licensed premises, except where used to communicate: - Information about the coverage of sporting events, including information relating to betting on such events (and incidental information including advertisements); or - Information relating to betting (including results) on any event in connection with which bets may have been effected on the premises. - No music, dancing or other entertainment is permitted on betting premises; - The consumption of alcohol is prohibited; - The only publications that may be sold or made available on the premises are racing periodicals or specialist betting publications; and - That a notice setting out the terms on which a bet may be placed must be displayed in a prominent position on the premises.

-- street (defined as any bridge, road, lane, footway, subway, square, court, alley or passage including passages through enclosed premises such as shopping centres whether a thorough fare or not); - That any ATM made available for use on the premises shall be located in a place that requires any customer who wishes to use it to leave any gaming machine or betting machine in order to do so. - That no apparatus for making information or any other material available in the form of sounds or visual images may be used on the licensed premises, except where used to communicate: - Information about the coverage of sporting events, including information relating to betting on such events (and incidental information including advertisements); or - Information relating to betting (including results) on any event in connection with which bets may have been effected on the premises. - No music, dancing or other entertainment is permitted on betting premises; - The consumption of alcohol is prohibited; - The only publications that may be sold or made available on the premises are racing periodicals or specialist betting publications; and - That a notice setting out the terms on which a bet may be placed must be displayed in a prominent position on the premises. - 154.
-This authority notes that the following default condition will be placed upon bingo premises licences unless this authority chooses to exclude it: - That gambling facilities may not be offered in betting premises between the hours of 2200 on one day and 0700 on the next day, or any day. - 155.
+- 179. This authority notes that the following default condition will be placed upon bingo premises licences unless this authority chooses to exclude it: - That gambling facilities may not be offered in betting premises between the hours of 2200 on one day and 0700 on the next day, or any day. - 180.
 Section 181 of the Act contains an express power for licensing authorities to restrict the number of betting machines, their nature and circumstances in which they are made available by attaching a licence condition to betting premises licence.
-When considering whether to impose such condition, this authority will take into account, among other things, the size of the premises; the number of counter positions available for person to person transactions, and the ability of employees to monitor the use of the machines by children and young people or by vulnerable people. - 156.
-This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure, for example, that under 18 year olds do not have access to the premises.
+When considering whether to impose such condition, this authority will take into account, among other things, the size of the premises; the number of counter positions available for person to person transactions, and the ability of employees to monitor the use of the machines by children and young people or by vulnerable people. - 181.
+This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure, for example, that under 18 year olds do not have access to the premises. - 182.
+All betting premises (book makers) within the Borough are considered to be a potentially 'high risk' premises by their nature and are fully inspected on an annual basis by Licensing Enforcement Officers.